zShtain/CharucoCameraCalibration/README.md

 ### 5. Calibration

-Clicking the "Run Calibration" will begain the computation process.
+Clicking the "Run Calibration" will begin the computation process.

-If successful, the calibrated values will be filled in the respective textboxes, and selecting an image from the listbox will now show its undistorted version instead of the corner scatter plot.
+If successful, the calibrated values will be filled in the respective textboxes, and Selecting an image from the listbox will now show its undistorted version instead of the corner scatter plot.

 ![Calibration Results](assets/gui5.png)